zoepje/i-love-web/src/posts/Sprint-16.md

 **Micro-Typography**
-- tracking and glyph-width
+- Tracking and glyph-width (font-kerning, font-variation-settings)
-- protrusion, margin kerning, or hanging punctuation
+- Protrusion, margin kerning, or hanging punctuation
--
+- Punctually increasing or decreasing word space
+- Chunking words through word spacing or other with space (word-spacing, letter-spacing)

 **Macro-Typogrphy**
-- kjkkdkkdkd
+- The format: the basic dimensions within which we set type (font, line-height)
+- The grid: type size, proportion of columns (columns, word-break, hyphens)
+- The hierarchy: how the different type sizes and the formatting relate to each other (heading)

 A complete collection of web safe CSS font stacks https://www.cssfontstack.com